Azure/aks-gbb-officehours/README.md

 | 🔗 Meeting Link | **Teams Call:** https://aka.ms/joinaksofficehours
 | 📝 Meeting Presentations | [View](https://github.com/Azure/aks-gbb-officehours/tree/main/Presentations)
 | 🎥 Meeting Recordings | http://aka.ms/aksofficehours-recordings
-| :calendar: Calendar invite | TBD or 2021
+| :calendar: Calendar invite | TBD for 2021
 | :email: Email invite template | TBD for 2021

 **NOTE**: If you are using Outlook for Mac, you may have trouble adding the invite to your calendar.
 In order to avoid issues, follow the steps below: